Laurentian High School: History

-During the late 1960s and early '70s the Ottawa School Board experimented at LHS with extended freedom for students, e.g., allowing optional attendance at class and exemption from exams if they maintained consistently high grades.

-Mr. Stephen Glavin became Principal on June 8, 1970.
-In the mid-1970s, LHS had an enrollment of 1700 students while Nepean High School and Glebe Collegiate Institute were suffering declining enrollment.
+During the late 1960s and early 1970s the Ottawa School Board experimented at LHS with extended freedom for students, allowing optional attendance at class and exemption from exams if they maintained consistently high grades.
+In the mid-1970s, LHS had an enrollment of 1,700 students while Nepean High School and Glebe Collegiate Institute were suffering declining enrollment.
 By 1984, 300 students from the LHS catchment zone were on loan to other schools.
-Mr. Ross, a former LHS teacher, served as principal in the mid-1980s.